-A yearly renewable agricultural residue termed as straw bale is added to the fly-ash brick mixture and experimented in this study.Cement, Fly ash, m-sand, Lime, straws and water were employed in experimental work to determine the behaviour of straw-sandwich fly ash brick.
-The surface morphology of dry rice straw was little rough enough when observed through SEM examination, depicting that the fly ash brick particles can bind together.
+A yearly renewable agricultural residue termed as straw bale is added to the fly-ash brick mixture and experimented in this study.
+Cement, Fly ash, m-sand, Lime, straws and water were employed in experimental work to determine the behaviour of straw-sandwich fly ash brick.The morphology of dry rice straw was little rough enough when observed through SEM examination, depicting that the fly ash brick particles can bind together.
 The presence of Si and O in the straw and fly ash could react to generate a SiO2 component, which improves the stability and strength of fly ash brick's.
 A single layer of the fly-ash brick mixture is spread, followed by straws stacked on top of that layer, and the process is repeated three times, replacing the percentage of straw bale from 0%, 1%, 2%, 3%, and 4% with the mass of fly ash.
-Higher value on compressive strength of 8.59N/mm is exerted by addition of 1% straw Sandwiched fly ash brick, which satisfies the flyash brick class 7.5, according to IS 13757.1993.
+Higher value on compressive strength 8.59N/mm2is exerted by addition of 1% straw Sandwiched fly ash brick, which satisfies the flyash brick class 7.5, according to IS 13757.1993.

 It is noticed that increase in percentage of straw addition reduces the bonding between the particles, since the fly ash brick contains fine particles.
-4% of the addition of straw exhibits water absorption value of 11.7% which has not exceeded the allowable limit of 12%.
-SB1 to SB5 specimens have thermal conductivities ranging from 0.93 W/mK to 0.63 W/mK.
+4% of the addition of straw exhibits water absorption value of 11.7% which has not exceeded the allowable limit of 12%, SB1 to SB5 specimens thermal conductivities ranging 0.93W/mK to 0.63W/mK.
 As a result, while the percentage of straw grows leads to drop in heat conductivity.
 When the percentage of straw in the Sandwiched fly-ash brick is raised, the specimens will not transport the outside temperature to the interior environment of the building.
-Thus, the experimental results demonstrate the efficient application of straw bale in fly ash sandwich bricks as a sustainable alternative to conventional bricks concerning both thermal and mechanical properties.
+Thus, the experimental results demonstrate the efficient application of straw bale in fly ash sandwich bricks as a sustainable alternative to conventional bricks both thermal concerning and mechanical properties.